What would you do with nearly $1.4 million of New York State funding?

 Consolidated Funding Application (CFA)

-For the Paramount Theatre Renovations (notably the heating, ventilation, and air conditioning system – HVAC), the city is seeking $500,000 from the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).
+For the Paramount Theater Renovations (notably the heating, ventilation, and air conditioning system – HVAC), the city is seeking $500,000 from the New York State Office of Parks, Recreation and Historic Preservation (OPRHP).
 If approved, this request would require a 25 percent match from the city’s Parkland Trust Fund.

 For the Fleischmann Pier Dredging feasibility study, the city is requesting $100,000 to $200,000 from the state’s Local Waterfront Revitalization Program and/or Empire State Development’s Corporation Strategic Planning and Feasibility Studies Program, each requiring a 25 percent match from the city’s General Fund.